-Guido Mario Morpurgo, Architect PhD, is Associate Professor of Interior Architecture at Università IUAV di Venezia since December 2020.
+Guido Mario Morpurgo, Architect PhD, is Associate Professor of Interior Architecture at Università IUAV di Venezia since December 2020, Academic of the National Academy of San Luca since 2021.
 Graduated from Politecnico di Milano, he taught Architectural Design there from 2011 to 2020.

 Registered to the Board of Architects of Milan since 1991, he began his professional activity in the studio of his father, Prof. Giorgio Morpurgo, then as an independent architect.